Zekeriyyah/travel-traffic-condition/README.md

 ### About
 The latitude and longitude are provided as a command-line flags
-> -lat_o : latitude of the origin
+> -lat_o : latitude of the origin   <br>
-> -lng_o : longitude of the origin
+> -lng_o : longitude of the origin  <br>
-> -lat_d : latitude of the destination
+> -lat_d : latitude of the destination   <br>
-> -lng_d : longitude of the destination
+> -lng_d : longitude of the destination   <br>
+To get a reasonable traffic condition of a place, the origin and the destination dimension must be well defined.
+Hence the need for latitude and longitude of the origin and destination.
+Use the above flags to define the dimensions.
 ### Run
 Clone the repo and run   <br>
 Create .env file and store your google map Api key with Key=GOOGLE_MAP_KEY and Value=YOUR_API_KEY    <br> <br>